Skip to content

 TensorFlow in Containers

-Another option to use TensorFlow are containers.
+Another option for using TensorFlow is through containers.
 In the HPC domain, the Singularity container system is a widely used tool.
-In the following example, we use the tensorflow-test in a Singularity container:
+For further information, see the documentation on containers and machine learning with containers.

 TensorFlow with Python or R